 Nebraska Soil Rating for Plant Growth (SRPG)

-Soils maps in Nebraska provide the SRPG Rating which was developed by USDA-NRCS staff members to rate soils suitability for plant growth at the county level.
+Previously, soils maps in Nebraska used the SRPG Rating, which was developed by USDA-NRCS staff members to rate soils suitability for plant growth at the county level.
 SRPG is based on twenty-five soil properties and landscape features.
 The system rates the major soil characteristics (physical, chemical, and biological) that are important for crop growth.
 SRPG is no longer supported or being updated by the Nebraska NRCS.
-It is recommended by the NE NRCS to use the NCCPI ratings instead.
+It is recommended to use the NCCPI rating.

 Irrigated and Non-Irrigated Class and Subclass